jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 Monique reports: On content other associations and the main DA hosts on their websites and perhaps ideas of what we can host.

+Riaan: I've not had time to familiarise myself with the Jekyll website, how to participate in content generation and to then add a how-to to the website to make it easier for others.
+Anyone else get time to do this or something similar?
+Richard?
+Sure I heard you mention something - but it could have been the Sambucca...

 Notes:

 Reporter and Backup: